OceanBhatnagar/Line-Following-Robot1/README.md

 # Welcome to the Line Following Robot Project Repository!

 This project is an implementation of a basic line-following robot using an Arduino Uno microcontroller.
-The robot is designed to follow a black line on a white surface using infrared (IR) sensors.
+The robot is designed to follow a black line on a white surface using infrared (IR) sensors.It was developed as part of the (Team i5 – IoT and Embedded Systems)Intel OneAPI Student Club at USAR, GGSIPU.

 ## Components Used
 - Arduino Uno Microcontroller